ahaque/rdf-mapreduce-joins/README.md

 Repartition Join
 ---------
 The repartition join uses a compound key to identify which relation the row originates from.
 It uses a custom Hadoop Partitioner, Sort, and Grouping function.
+You can read a paper detailing this implementation here:

+Blanas, Spyros, et al. "A comparison of join algorithms for log processing in mapreduce."
+Proceedings of the 2010 ACM SIGMOD International Conference on Management of data.
+ACM, 2010.

 Software
 ---------